 - Lay out the chicken pieces in a single layer.
 If the pan is too full, the chicken will release water and steam instead of crisping up.

-- Keep an eye on your chicken; over-frying can dry out the pieces.
-Don’t overcook the chicken.
+- Keep an eye on your chicken.
+Don’t overcook, it can dry out the pieces.
 Don’t worry about getting a deep golden crust.
 Sear just until lightly golden.

 - Corn flour/cornstarch coating helps to retain moisture and adds a little crispiness outside when pan-seared.